Get your copy of the 7th Annual State of Smart Manufacturing and hear from 300+ manufacturers in this new survey report!

 Manufacturers: Wondering how you can remain connected and ensure business continuity in a world where work environments are changing, supply chains are being disrupted, and uncertainty abounds?
-Join your peers and the Precision Metalforming Association for a free webinar on April 9 to learn how they are tackling key challenges in real time.
-Register today.
+Join your peers and the Precision Metalforming Association for a free webinar to learn how they are tackling key challenges in real time.

 Plex has invited David Klotz, President of the Precision Metalforming Association (PMA), to contribute a blog post to the Plex COVID-19 Resource Center this week.

 COVID-19 is disrupting the world as we know it.
 And it is changing the way that manufacturers who are responsible for our nation’s medical equipment, vital transportation supplies, and critical industrial parts – as well the full manufacturing supply chain – can run their daily operations.